watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![Browser view of the web site.](media/Ex1-Task6.18.png)

 5. We stopped and removed our previous mongodb container; all the data contained in it has been removed.
 Docker compose has created a new, empty mongodb instance that must be reinitialized.
 If we care to persist our data between container instances, the docker has several mechanisms to do so.
-First we will update our compose file to persist mongodb data to a directory on the build agent.
+First, we will update our compose file to persist mongodb data to a directory on the build agent.

    ```bash
    mkdir data